 - Small Business Development Centers (SBDCs) across the country work with immigrant entrepreneurs to create business plans, build business networks, organize financial information and prepare for the loan process.

 - Legal Services NYC offers pro bono legal services by using more than 2,000 volunteers from nearly 100 law firms and corporations.
-These volunteers collectively impact more than 7,000 low-income people and donate more than 70,000 hours annually.
+These volunteers collectively impact over 7,000 low-income people and donate more than 70,000 hours annually.

 - New York State’s Office for New Americans, offers workshops, mentoring and counseling throughout New York State on a variety of topics, from English-language classes to financing opportunities for immigrant entrepreneurs.